matamorphosis/GDrive-Access-Governance/README.md

 ## Web Application Usage

 ### Dashboard
-The dashboard is very simple and just shows the number of open findings, and certified findings.
-The difference is explained in the Results section below.
+The dashboard shows the number of open findings and certified findings as well as the number of email tasks and domain tasks.
+These are displayed in two separate Pie-Charts accordingly.
+The difference between open findings and certified findings is explained in the Results section below.
 ![Dashboard](/installation/images/Dashboard.png)

 ### Domain Tasks and Email Tasks
 Domain Tasks and Email Tasks are almost identical, where the only difference is a domain task searches for email addresses that fall under a domain name, whereas an email task searches for specifical email addresses.

 In both scenarios you can create, delete, and execute tasks.
 With the option of narrowing your search down to specific directories within your target Google Drive.
-Based on the parameters the tool will find any users that have access to files in your Google Drive that meet the specify
+Additionally, the option to either certify results or revoke results automatically is available, but should be only used when the user is 100% certain that is the action they want to take.
+Based on the parameters the tool will find any users that have access to files in your Google Drive that meet the conditions.
+Auto-Certify will move results immediately into the Certified Results database, which will protect the users against revocation, and being added to the Open Results database if re-discovered.
+Auto-Revoke will revoke any rights assigned to users who are discovered for both new results and open results.

 **Creating a Domain Task**
 ![Domain_Task_1](/installation/images/Domain_Task_1.png)